- Ball Details

 Charitable Registration Number is 870146321RR0001

-These three chronic and serious illnesses (Crohn’s disease, ulcerative colitis, and colorectal cancer) are not discussed very often, but The Snowflake Ball is changing this - the Ball is passionate about shining the light on the 3Cs (especially as the prevalence of Crohn’s disease and ulcerative colitis in Canada is among the highest in the world), showcasing advances and innovations in regard to the 3Cs, and promoting a better understanding of the link between children and adults living with IBD having a higher risk of developing colon cancer.
+The Snowflake Ball is passionate about shining the light on these still rarely-discussed diseases (especially as the prevalence of Crohn’s disease and ulcerative colitis in Canada is among the highest in the world) and promoting a better understanding of the link between children and adults living with IBD having a higher risk of developing colon cancer.

 Can we count on your generous support to help us make a difference in the lives of so many adults and children?